mysociety/research-repository/README.md

 This runs a prebuilt container with the data populated (the state that 'local development with docker and vscode' would eventually get to).

-Currently the draw back of this approach is it pushes back to github, and you need to locally pull down and resync to the git.mysociety.org.
+A Github action will push changes to the GitHub repository back to git.mysociety.org. git.mysociety.org is still the primary, and changes forced there will override the Github repository.

 `script/server` will then start the dev server at http://localhost:8000